jenjei/fullstackopen-2022/osa4/README.md

 # Testing Express servers, user administration

 In this part, I learned
-- to write unit and integration tests for the backend
+- to write integration tests for the backend
 - to implement user authentication and authorization